 This may be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the larger the SEER rating, the greater the efficiency.
 Today, the federal minimum for new systems is 13 SEER, and as technology continues to grow, the top rating continues to go higher, providing you with systems that can cool more efficiently and are greener.
 You can also expect to see decreased energy costs with a higher SEER rating.

 Annual Fuel Utilization Efficiency (AFUE)**

-For heating systems that operate with gas or oil, AFUE is the rating that you should be on the lookout for.
-It references the amount of heat that your system offers for every dollar you spend on fuel.
-So if you have a system that has a high AFUE rating, it is wasting less fuel through its conversion process, which means savings for you month after month.
+For heating systems that operate with gas or oil, AFUE is the rating that you should be looking for.
+It references the amount of heat that your system provides for every dollar you spend on fuel.
+So if you have a system that has a high AFUE rating, it is wasting less fuel through its conversion process, which means savings for you year after year.
 There haven’t been any systems developed that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.

 ENERGY STAR® Certification

 While it’s not a rating, ENERGY STAR® certification is another indicator that you’re getting an energy efficient system.
 In 1992, the U.S. Environmental Protection Agency established ENERGY STAR so that businesses and homeowners could save money and protect the environment by using energy efficient products.
 ENERGY STAR certification has its own number of requirements that products must meet through third-party testing in a lab setting.
 These requirements are determined by region, so you know your system is ideal for the conditions in Winnipeg.
 Search for a blue label with the ENERGY STAR logo on its packaging to know for sure.